Ale32bit/SwitchChat/README.md

 - renderedText - `RenderedTextObject` of the rendered text of the chat message
 - user - `User` that sent the message

-### Discord Chat
+### Discord chat

-- text - `String` of the contents of the chat message
+- text - `string` of the contents of the chat message, without formatting codes
-- rawText - `String` of the raw contents of the chat message
+- rawText - `string` of the raw contents of the chat message, with its original formatting codes
 - renderedText - `RenderedTextObject` of the rendered text of the chat message
-- discordId - `String` of the Discord snowflake ID of the message
+- discordId - `string` of the Discord snowflake ID of the message
 - discordUser - `DiscordUser` that sent the message
-- edited - `Boolean` if the message has been edited
+- edited - `boolean` if the message has been edited

-### Chatbox Broadcast
+### Chatbox message

-- text - `String` of the contents of the broadcast
+- text - `string` of the contents of the message, without formatting codes
-- rawText - `String` of the raw contents of the broadcast
+- rawText - `string` of the raw contents of the message, with its original formatting codes
-- renderedText - `RenderedTextObject` of the rendered text of the broadcast
+- renderedText - `RenderedTextObject` of the rendered text of the message
-- user - `User` of the owner of the chatbox that broadcasted
+- user - `User` of the owner of the chatbox
-- name - `String` name of the chatbox of the chatbox that broadcasted
+- name - `string` name of the chatbox, without formatting codes
-- rawName - Raw `string` name of the chatbox that broadcasted
+- rawName - `string` name of the chatbox, with its original formatting codes

-### Chatbox Command
+### Chatbox command

 - user - `User` that sent the chatbox command
 - command - The first part of the command they sent.
 Eg. \\**command** arg1 arg2
 - args - Array of `string`s that contain the args that come after the command
-- ownerOnly - `Boolean` that says if this command was visible to everyone's chatbox, or only the owner
+- ownerOnly - `boolean` if the command is an owner-only command (`^command`)

 ### Death

-- text - `String` of the death message
+- text - `string` of the death message contents, without formatting codes
-- rawText - Raw `string` of the death message
+- rawText - `string` of the death message contents, with its original formatting codes
 - renderedText - `RenderedTextObject` of the death message
 - user - `User` that died
 - source - `User` | `null` that killed the user.
-Only sent if they was killed by a player
+Only set if they were killed by another player

 ### Join